rubyforgood/casa/doc/CONTRIBUTING.md

 1. Run linters and fix any linting errors they brings up.
    - (from the repo root) `./bin/git_hooks/lint`

-1. Push to your fork and submit a pull request.
+1. Push to your branch/fork and submit a pull request.
 Include the issue number (ex. `Resolves #1`) in the PR description.
 This will ensure the issue gets closed automatically when the pull request gets merged.

 1. Pull requests are manually reviewed.
 We may request changes after a manual review.
 We will try to respond to your PR quickly(1 week).